TomoyaNinomiya/lc-demo-2019/readme.md

 * .browserslistrc - The config to share target browsers and Node.js versions between different front-end tools. https://www.npmjs.com/package/browserslist

 ## Installation
-* Copy the files to a new project directory
-* Remove the following directory and file
-  * .git/
-  * reademe.md (this file)
-* Rewite package.json
-  * "name" - new project name
-  * "description" - new project description
 * Run the following command in terminal
   ```npm install```